Radiodermatitis chronicL58.1

 Clinical featuresThis section has been translated automatically.

-Poikilodermatic, dry, atrophic skin, loss of skin appendages, spotty hyper- and/or depigmentation, telangiectasia.
-Later, trophic disorders with persistent ulcerations (chronic X-ray ulcer) may develop.
+Poikilodermatic, dry, atrophic skin, loss of skin appendages, patchy hyper- and/or depigmentation, telangiectasia.
+Later, trophic disorders with persistent ulcerations (chronic x-ray ulcer) may develop.
+In rare cases, morphea-like skin scleroses limited to the radiation field develop (see below Radiation-induced morphea)

 Complication(s)This section has been translated automatically.